alexmickelson-2025/raft-BensonB12/README.md

 - How will I test something that should never end because it is always waiting?
 - Do nodes return false if they are asked to vote again, or do they just not respond?
 I need to alter some tests if that is the case
 - The request and data return needs to be async
 - How will I test time passing in my tests?
 Is there a way to 'mock' it instead of actually waiting?
+(Sleep thread)